HennaAbbas/Tsion_credit_usage/README.md

 A lightweight, browser-based dashboard for analyzing CircleCI usage metrics to optimize CI/CD costs and performance through detailed resource utilization insights.

+> ## Security
+> ## Client-side processing only: All data processing occurs entirely in the browser with no server-side components.
+The file is parsed using PapaParse and analyzed using JavaScript libraries like Lodash and Chart.js.
+This is good for security as no data leaves the user's browser.
+## No data persistence: The application doesn't store or transmit the uploaded CSV data anywhere - it's only processed in memory.
+When the page is refreshed or closed, all data is discarded.

 ## Features

 This dashboard provides comprehensive visualizations to help you understand your CircleCI usage patterns and optimize resource allocation: